China sees 2,641 new coronavirus cases, 143 deaths, as it struggles to slow spread

 The number of trade fairs, sports events and industry conferences in China and overseas that have been affected by the spread of the virus continued to increase.

-International Business Machines Corp (IBM.N) said on Friday it had canceled its participation in the RSA cyber security conference in San Francisco at the end of February due to coronavirus-related concerns.
+International Business Machines Corp said on Friday it had canceled its participation in the RSA cyber security conference in San Francisco at the end of February due to coronavirus-related concerns.

-Earlier, Facebook Inc (FB.O) said it had canceled its global marketing summit scheduled for next month, also in San Francisco, over worry about the same risks.
+Earlier, Facebook Inc said it had canceled its global marketing summit scheduled for next month, also in San Francisco, over worry about the same risks.

 The Mobile World Congress (MWC), the annual telecoms industry gathering in Barcelona, was also canceled after a mass exodus by exhibitors linked to the coronavirus.